kwohlfahrt/computer-notes/src/lab/lab_computers/linux/maintenance/server.rst

 Quotas
 ++++++

-BTRFS uses quotas to manage space between subvolumes on a single filesystem.
+BTRFS uses quotas to manage space between subvolumes on a single file-system.
 Each subvolume automatically belongs to a bottom-level quota group (or `qgroup`) (``0/<subvolume-id>``).
 These qgroups can then be hierarchically assigned to higher-level groups; i.e. each qgroup at level ``0/``, can be a member of one or